Blog 22: Double - Double Pikake style with Momi shells

 Closing Thoughts

-I hope that now, when you hear Single Pikake, Double Pikake or Double-Double Pikake, you can picture how they look — and have a clearer sense of how each one is made.
-These three styles have their own rhythm and personality, yet they share the same gentle spirit that makes Niʻihau shell jewelry (ニイハウ シェル ジュエリー) so special.
+I hope that now, when you hear Single Pikake, Double Pikake, or Double-Double Pikake, you can picture how each style looks and better understand how they are formed.
+While every design has its own rhythm and personality, they all share the same soft, flowing spirit that makes Niʻihau shell jewelry so special.

-That’s why I try my best to explain everything in the simplest way possible — so when you hear these terms again, you’ll be able to picture them clearly in your mind and feel more confident talking about the jewelry you love or plan to purchase.
+Niʻihau shell jewelry includes many traditional styles and techniques, and even the angle of how a shell is poked can completely change the final appearance.
+I know the Hawaiian names and terms can sometimes feel confusing or difficult to remember, especially for those who are newly discovering this beautiful art.
+That’s why I try my best to explain everything in the simplest way possible — so when you hear these styles mentioned again, you can picture them clearly and feel more confident understanding the jewelry you love or hope to purchase.

 With aloha,